tkonopka/crossmap/docs/data_format.rst

 under ``value`` are used as-is.

 Note that the ``data`` and ``value`` fields can be specified together.
-However, it is not clear from the data file how these two components will be weighted.
+``crossmap`` will then use both fields to construct a joint numeric representation of the items.
+This representation will arise from a deterministic procedure, but the relative weighting of the various features will not be obvious from the data file alone.